There are many powerful catalysts in the market: WEC Energy Group Inc. (WEC) can be one of them - The Dwinnex

-WEC Energy Group Inc. (NYSE: WEC) closed the day trading at $97.95 down -0.20% from the previous closing price of $98.15.
-In other words, the price has decreased by -$0.20 from its previous closing price.
-On the day, 687623 shares were traded.
-WEC stock price reached its highest trading level at $98.40 during the session, while it also had its lowest trading level at $96.32.
+The closing price of WEC Energy Group Inc. (NYSE: WEC) was $95.74 for the day, down -0.79% from the previous closing price of $96.50.
+In other words, the price has decreased by -$0.76 from its previous closing price.
+On the day, 1223949 shares were traded.
+WEC stock price reached its highest trading level at $96.71 during the session, while it also had its lowest trading level at $95.22.

 Top 5 EV Tech Stocks to Buy for 2023